probins/map-make/README.md

 # map-make

-A script and code registry to create simple maps using [OpenLayers 3](http://www.openlayers.org) by simply filling in a form or defining a json object or custom element.
+A script and code registry to create simple maps using [OpenLayers 3](http://www.openlayers.org) with no need to know or code Javascript: simply specify options in a form or define the same in a json object or custom element.

 ## Objective